singhkpratham/geocompr/13-location.md

 The only steps that remain before combining all the layers are to add POI and delete the population from the raster stack.
 The reasoning for the latter is twofold.
 First of all, we have already delineated metropolitan areas, that is areas where the population density is above average compared to the rest of Germany.
-Secondly, though it is advantageous to have many potential customers within a specific catchment area, the sheer number alone might not actually represent the desired target group.
+Second, though it is advantageous to have many potential customers within a specific catchment area, the sheer number alone might not actually represent the desired target group.
 For instance, residential tower blocks are areas with a high population density but not necessarily with a high purchasing power for expensive cycle components.
-This is achieved with the complimentary functions `addLayer()` and `dropLayer()`:
+This is achieved with the complementary functions `addLayer()` and `dropLayer()`:

 ```r